-Dr. Michael Storozum is a Doctor of Philosophy at Shanghai’s Fudan University Institute of Archaeological Science and, as lead author of the new research paper, he said this flood was particularly “catastrophic” because the city’s defensive walls had partially collapsed during a military siege which caused the floodwaters to become trapped inside.
+Dr. Michael Storozum, a Doctor of Philosophy at Shanghai’s Fudan University Institute of Archaeological Science was lead author of the research paper, and he noted this flood was particularly “catastrophic” because the city’s defensive walls had partially collapsed during a military siege which caused the floodwaters to become trapped inside.

 China Vs Nature’s Wrath: The Flood of 1642 AD